This is a fun, tactile art project where tearing paper produces art that makes a great gift for any occasion.

 In Japan, ozoni is one of the main dishes eaten on New Year's Day.
 Here's how to make this delicious traditional dish with your child.

-With this activity, kids make their own windsock in the shape of a koi fish using a 2-liter soda bottle and some bright paint.
+In this activity, kids learn a little about Japanese culture by making their own windsock in the shape of a koi fish.

 Encourage your child to learn about the Japanese culture as you make a traditional Japanese fan out of paper.